 - 84% of consumers in Wales agree that their local high street needs the support of the community to survive

-Our high streets have been particularly badly hit this year as enforced time at home, drew more of us to shop online.
+Our high streets have been particularly badly hit over the last 18 months as enforced time at home, drew more of us to shop online.
 At the height of our lockdown The Office for National Statistics (ONS) said that the amount of goods sold fell by 18.1%.
 Clothing sales also halved as many High Street shops were shut under the lockdown measures introduced by the government.

 Online shopping as a proportion of all retail reached a record high of 30.7%, the ONS said.
 All types of shop, other than those selling clothing or household goods, saw record amounts being spent with them online.
 But the pick-up in online shopping failed to offset the collapse in spending on the High Street.